 There are no pagoda complexes identified within the Study Area.
-There are isolated pagodas associated with the Wollemi Escarpment that are located outside the SBEUM mining area, south-west of the existing/approved WYLW17 to WYLW23 and south-west of the modified WYLW24 to WYLW26.
+There are isolated pagodas associated with the Wollemi Escarpment that are located outside the SBEUM mining area, south-west of the proposed WYLW24 to WYLW26.
 The pagodas have formed from the Widden Brook Conglomerate and have heights typically up to around 3 m to 5 m.

-The pagodas are predicted to typically experience vertical subsidence less than 20 mm.
+The pagodas are predicted to typically experience vertical subsidence less than 5 mm.
 While the pagodas could experience very low levels of vertical subsidence, they are not expected to experience measurable tilts, curvatures or strains.
-It is unlikely, therefore, that the isolated pagodas would experience adverse impacts as a result of the extraction of the longwalls based on the Modified Layout.
+It is unlikely, therefore, that the isolated pagodas would experience adverse impacts due to the mining of the proposed WYLW24 to WYLW26.